JoshuaCHartman/BlueBadgeCasino/README.md

 An online casino model built as a .NET Framework Web API, and designed around the principles of n-tier architecture and RESTful APIs to access a code-first relational database.
 By implementing user roles, users can simulate interacting with the casino as a player, manager, or casino owner.
 By incorporating a third party payment processor API (Stripe), players can use real world money to purchase in-game “chips” to wager on logic-based simulations of real world gaming.
 Players have access to retrieve and analyze their own gaming history and account activities, as well as request withdrawal of in-game “chips” for fiat currency.
 Managers can retrieve and analyze gaming and account histories for all players and games, and can manipulate player accounts to perform administrative functions.
 However, managers cannot participate in games as players.
 The casino owner can perform all functions, and is responsible for creating new manager accounts.

 The casino gives a player the option to play several simulated  games.
 Initially, a new user may create a player account, make a deposit through Stripe, then choose from a limited number of general admission games to place a bet.
 If the player wins, the funds are immediately added to their chip balance.
 Otherwise, their account is decreased by the bet amount.
-After placing enough bets or wagering above a certain threshold, the player may increase their status to a higher tier, and access the SilverLevel or HighRoller game with altered parameters and greater risk/reward mechanics.
+After placing enough bets or wagering above a certain threshold, the player may increase their status to a higher tier, and gain higher levels and access HighRoller games with altered parameters and greater risk/reward mechanics.

 Utilizing user roles, a player has the ability see their transaction history, bet history, and profile.
-An admin has the ability to generate reports for the individual games showing the outcomes for each game by type, timespan, etc. The admin can also see reports for each player, all players, all bets ever, all bets in a day, etc. This allows him to analyze the data to make decisions or changes for the casino.
+An admin has the ability to generate reports for the individual games showing the outcomes for each game by type, timespan, etc. The admin can also see reports for each player, all players, all bets ever, bets within a timespan, etc. This allows him to analyze the data to make decisions or changes for the casino.
 The Superadmin role is unlimited in functionality.
 Additionally, player 1 (seeded) represents the house and the house vault, filling the role of the casino chip bank secured by cash.
 Players who experience losses over the course of their gaming will have their wagers removed from their personal accounts, and deposited into the house account.

 ## User Story